 The National Trust collection was officially launched earlier this year, and at a recent unveiling event – appropriately held at a stunning new National Trust campsite called Cloud Farm at the heart of Exmoor National Park – advnture.com was given a unique opportunity to explore and test out the full range of products out over several days.

 Watch this space for extensive reviews of each model of tent and sleeping bag, but suffice to say we were particularly impressed with the depth of the range and the sophistication of the shelters, which feature shaded Nightfall Bedrooms (so you don’ have to wake up at the crack of dawn), Vango’s SkyTrack II hanging system (ideal for lights and storage) and Diamond Clear windows, the perfect portal to the great outdoors.

-The sleeping bags in the National Trust collection – which includes a 2-season option, a 3-season bag and a double design – feature a 100% recycled filling made from used plastic bottles that are reprocessed and turned into a polyester fill.
+The best sleeping bags in the National Trust collection – which includes a two-season option, a three-season bag and a double design – feature a 100% recycled filling made from used plastic bottles that are reprocessed and turned into a polyester fill.
 Both the tents and sleeping bags are adorned with an iconic oak-leaf print, synonymous with the National Trust’s logo.

 Vango has displayed a long-standing commitment to exploring environmentally sensitive design processes and materials when manufacturing outdoor equipment, and the brand’s marketing director Rob Birrell heralded the launch of the new range as the next step on this journey.

 “This new collection introduces the opportunity for our sustainability conscious campers to use great kit which offers the trusted Vango performance whilst recycling some of the plastic bottle waste we see impacting our planet,” he said.